paulspective/scribbly/README.md

-## 📝 Scribbly – Minimalist note-taking in your browser
+## 📝 Scribbly – Minimalist Browser-Based Note-Taking

-**✨ Features**
+**✨ Key Features**
-- Auto-save to localStorage
+- Auto-saves notes to your browser (localStorage)
-- Pin important notes
+- Pin important notes for quick access
+- Add titles to your notes
 - Smart timestamp formatting
 - Keyword search with highlighting
 - Light/Dark theme toggle
 - Toast notifications for actions

-**🚀 How to Use**
+**🚀 Getting Started**

-Just open **[Scribbly](https://paulspective.github.io/scribbly)** in your browser and start typing.
+Open **[Scribbly](https://paulspective.github.io/scribbly)** in your browser and start typing.
 Notes are saved automatically and stay on your device.

+**How to Use**
-- Click + to start scribbling
+- Click **+** to create a new note
+- Give your note a title and type your content
-- Press Ctrl + Enter key to save notes
+- Press **Ctrl + Enter** to save
-- Hover on a note to reveal the toolbar
+- Hover over a note to reveal the toolbar
-- Double click a collapsed note to expand
+- Double-click a collapsed note to expand it